 Nutrition & Health Education

-Using hands-on exploration and cooking activities to foster children’s enjoyment and consumption of healthy foods, as well as their appreciation for good nutrition, CookShop Classroom is used in approximately 1,300 public elementary and after-school classes.
+Using hands-on exploration, cooking and physical activities to foster children’s enjoyment and consumption of healthy foods, as well as their appreciation for good nutrition and living an active lifestyle, CookShop Classroom is implemented in over 2,200 public elementary and after-school classes citywide.

 CookShop for Families offers workshops for parents and guardians of students in schools participating in CookShop Classroom.
 Through simple, healthy recipes using fresh, affordable ingredients, the workshops help participants develop the knowledge and skills to make CookShop part of their families’ daily lives.

-EATWISE, our Cookshop program for teens, empowers New York City public high school students to become peer nutrition educators in their own schools and communities.
+EATWISE or Educated and Aware Teens Who Inspire Smart Eating, is our CookShop program for teens, which empowers New York City public high school students to become peer nutrition educators in their own schools and communities.
 EATWISE provides teens with ongoing support and training in nutrition and leadership skills.

 Through the Change One Thing campaign, CookShop Social Marketing encourages food-stamp eligible New York teens to make one healthy choice per day to move toward a healthy lifestyle.

-Our Open Market BackPack Program provides nutrition-education for children while letting them choose food for themselves and their families in a marketplace setting.
+Our BackPack Program provides nutrition-education for children while letting them choose food for themselves and their families in a marketplace setting.

 Just Say Yes to Fruits and Vegetables (JSY) is a Supplemental Nutrition Assistance Program Education (SNAP-Ed) project dedicated to improving the health and nutritional status of low-income families in New York.
 Food Bank For New York City receives grant funds from the USDA and the New York State Department of Health for three JSY nutritionist positions housed at our offices to cover these needs throughout the 5 boroughs.